Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version)

-\myparagraph{Difficulties and methodology} Instead of environments (we use the terms environments and states interchangeably) containing borrows and loans, the PL language operates on an explicit heap adapted from the CompCert memory model~\cite{leroy2012compcertmodel}.
+\myparagraph{Difficulties and methodology} Instead of environments containing borrows and loans, PL operates on an explicit heap adapted from the CompCert memory model~\cite{leroy2012compcertmodel}.
 In particular, loan identifiers are replaced by memory addresses, consisting of a block identifier and an offset, and the memory layout is made semi-explicit, by including a notion of \emph{size} for each type.

 When attempting to relate LLBC to a lower-level language like PL, two main difficulties arise.
 First, manipulating an explicit heap requires operating on sequences of words, which need to be reconciled with more abstract values.
 Second, one needs to relate borrows and loans to low-level pointers.
 The core of the difficulty lies in the fact that in LLBC, mutable borrows ``carry'' the value they borrow, making it hard to reason about the provenance of a value in the presence of reborrows.

-This is where our methodology comes in (\sref{proofmeth}).
-To make the proof simpler and more modular, we proceed in two steps, via the addition of an intermediary language dubbed HLPL, for high-level pointer language.
+This is where our methodology comes in (\Section{proofmeth}).
+To make the proof simpler and more modular, we proceed in two steps, via the addition of an intermediary language dubbed HLPL.